IT-WIBRC/eslint-config-epsvue/README.md

 It should work as above.

 ## With JetBrains Products (IntelliJ IDEA, WebStorm, RubyMine, PyCharm, PhpStorm, etc)
+## With JetBrains Products (IntelliJ IDEA, WebStorm, RubyMine, PyCharm, PhpStorm, etc)

 If you have previously configured ESLint to run via a File Watcher, [turn that off.](https://www.jetbrains.com/help/idea/using-file-watchers.html#enableFileWatcher)

 ### If you choose Local / Per Project Install Above
+### If you choose Local / Per Project Install Above

 1. Open ESLint configuration by going to File > Settings (Edit > Preferences on Mac) > Languages & Frameworks > Code Quality Tools > ESLint (optionally just search settings for "eslint")
 1. Select **Automatic ESLint Configuration**
 1. Check **Run eslint --fix on save**

+### If you choose Global Install
 ### If you choose Global Install

 The following steps are for a typical Node / ESLint global installtion.
 If you have a customized setup, refer to JetBrains docs for more [ESLint Configuration Options](https://www.jetbrains.com/help/webstorm/eslint.html#ws_js_eslint_manual_configuration).